kongmunist/mywebsite/pages/blog/conviction.md

 Family people with a long lease.
 The days are the same, each one a joy.
 You catch up but nothing’s changed.
 Dog’s at the vet again for eating marbles.
 We’re rewatching House.
 We’re making dinner with zucchini from the weekend farmer’s market.

 # Unstable, sure: pursuing
-Risking and failing, doing their work that with a smile.
+Risking and failing, doing their work with a smile.
 Independence, installations and workshops, but also grant rejections, rent increases, food stamps.
 I’ll be at the VR conference next month.
 Oh yea, I work for Nintendo at the moment.
 I’ve been exploring wax as a sculptural medium.

 {{ add_pic("convictionmeme.png", "") }}